chipsalliance/Caliptra/doc/Caliptra.md

 3. SoC (using a GPIO pin or SoC ROM) drives BootFSMBrk (this is also used for debug cases).
 This can be driven at any time before cptra\_rst\_b is deasserted.
 4. SoC follows the boot flow as defined in Caliptra IP HW boot flow to assert cptra\_pwrgood and deassert cptra\_rst\_b, followed by writing to the fuse registers.
 5. HVM, through JTAG or using the Caliptra SoC interface, writes to “CPTRA\_DBG\_MANUF\_SERVICE\_REG”, requesting a CSR (see the [Caliptra ROM specification](https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md) for bit definitions).
-6. HVM, through JTAG or using the Caliptra SoC interface, writes to “CPTRA\_BOOTFSM\_GO” to allow Caliptra’s internal BootFSM to continue to bring up uController out of reset.
+6. HVM, through JTAG or using the Caliptra SoC interface, writes to “CPTRA\_BOOTFSM\_GO” to allow Caliptra’s internal BootFSM to continue to bring up microcontroller out of reset.
 7. ROM looks at the manufacturing state encoding, “CPTRA\_DBG\_MANUF\_SERVICE\_REG”, and populates the Caliptra internal SRAM \[the mailbox SRAM hardware structure is reused\] with the CSR and CSR envelope signature.
 It then writes to the Caliptra internal register to indicate the CSR is valid (see the [Caliptra ROM specification](https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md) and [Identity](#identity) sections in this document on the ROM steps to generate the CSR).
 8. HVM, through JTAG or using the SoC interface, polls for “requested service\[s\]” bit\[s\] available in “CPTRA\_BOOT\_STATUS” register.
 9. HVM, through JTAG, reads mbox\_status\[3:0\] to check if the data is ready to be read (DATA\_READY encoding).